What is car storage insurance?

 - Find an indoor place to store your vehicle: A garage or public storage facility will keep your car safe from the elements.

-- Have it cleaned: Any dirt or gunk left on the car for an extended period of time can damage the paint, which would also make your car vulnerable to rust.
+- Have it cleaned: Any dirt or gunk left on the car for an extended period can damage the paint, making it vulnerable to rust.
 You may also want to consider getting a wax job for extra protection.

 - Change the oil: Old used oil can damage your car’s engine, especially if it will sit for a while.

-- Fill up your gas tank and add a fuel stabilizer: Topping off your gas tank will prevent the seals from drying out during storage.
-The fuel stabilizer will prevent the gas from deteriorating for up to 12 months, which will protect your car’s engine.
+- Fill up your gas tank and add a fuel stabilizer: Topping off your gas tank will help prevent the seals from drying out during storage.
+The fuel stabilizer will help prevent the gas from deteriorating for up to 12 months, protecting your car’s engine.

-- Start it on occasion (if possible): If you do not, the battery will die, and you will need to jump when you are ready to use it.
+- Start it on occasion (if possible): If you do not start it on occasion, the battery will die, and you will need to jump when you are ready to use it.
 If you do start it up, remember not to drive it.
-Another option, instead of starting it, may be to simply unplug the negative cable.
-Some insurance companies may require you to disconnect the battery before changing your car insurance coverage to storage status.
+Another option, instead of starting it, may be to unplug the negative cable.

-- Disengage the parking brake: It is unwise to use your parking brake for too long because it may fuse with the rotors.
-Use a tire chock instead.
+- Disengage the parking brake: Engaging your parking brake for too long may cause it to fuse with the rotors.
+Consider using a tire chock instead.

 - Make sure your tires are properly inflated: Tires can lose air pressure in colder temperatures, so if it is a possibility you may need to drive it again before the weather warms up, get them up to grade before you leave.

-- Protect your car from pests: mice and other rodents will seek your car out during colder months, looking for a dry, warm nesting area.
-Clog up the exhaust pipe and cover up the air intake.
-You may also want to consider other mice deterrents such as mothballs or mouse traps.
+- Protect your car from pests: Mice and other rodents may seek your car out during colder months, looking for a dry, warm nesting area.
+Consider protecting your car from intrusive pests getting in while you are away.

 Frequently asked questions